caspervonb/__caspervonb.github.io/_posts/2014-02-24-javascript-game-development-asynchronous-execution-loop.md

 published: true
 ---

+> This article uses ECMAScript 6 syntax for exposition,
+> See [ECMAScript 6 Features and Tools]({% post_url 2014-03-05-ecmascript6-features-and-tools.md %}) if this syntax is unfamiliar to you.

 ## Introduction
 Obviously one of the core components of any game is the _game loop_.
 The central piece of code that is responsible for balancing the execution of